Peacekeeping: Limitations on contemporary intervention and conflict resolution

 According to the empirical analysis cited by Shearer, past civil wars with negotiated settlements have had little success.
 He cites a study from John Stedman that notes between 1900 and 1980 85% of civil wars were solved by one side winning outright (this excludes colonial wars).
 15% percent ended as a result of negotiation.
 Additionally, Roy Licklider's study supports these conclusions by noting the following:From 1945 to 1989, 58 out of a total of 93 civil conflicts, as he categorised them, were settled in some form, while the remainder continued.
 However, only 14 (or 24 percent) of those settled were solved by negotiation.
 The others (76 percent) ended with military victories.
 Additionally, fighting resumed in seven of the 14 conflict which were initially ended by negotiation.
-The overall success rate of negotiated settlements, therefore, was around 12 percent out of the internal wars that ended.In Sierra Leone the Revolutionary United Front, led by Foday Sankoh, fought an ongoing and bloody civil war with the government from 1991 to 1996.
+The overall success rate of negotiated settlements, therefore, was around 12 percent out of the internal wars that ended.

+In Sierra Leone the Revolutionary United Front, led by Foday Sankoh, fought bloody civil war with the government from 1991 to 1996.
 The conflict attracted little international attention, but managed to devastate the country and destroy its economy.
 Neither belligerent was willing to concede or compromise on their demands, despite multiple attempts at a negotiated settlement.
 Sankoh would come to the table after the intervention of the private military corporation Executive Outcomes and a reversal in the RUF's battlefield fortunes.
 In the aftermath the RUF was a depleted threat, civilians were able to return from refugee camps and begin rebuilding their lives.
 But the peace was fragile and negotiations were ongoing.
 The RUF was reluctant to put down their arms, concerned over potential retribution at the hands of army units and civilian militias alike.
 There was a planned deployment of UN peacekeepers meant to ease these concerns and help with the transition to peace, but things began to unravel.
 International contributors began to shy away from further peacekeeping initiatives; such as an expensive and open-ended mission in a strategically unimportant country.
 As a result, the UN's intervention force was slow to come to fruition and then came to a halt completely when Sankoh argued the size of the contingent of 740 UN peacekeepers was too large.
 The UN refused to engage without total consent from both parties, thus preventing the deployment of a peacekeeping force.
 This consent-based approach, Shearer argues, illustrates the limits the UN can play in the volatile and fragile state of affairs that exist during and after civil wars.
 "In Sierra Leone, it meant that an important component needed to shore up the peace-building process was absent.
 It also meant that Sankoh was dictating terms."
 This consent-based approach effectively allowed the leadership of a brutal rebel group to hinder the potential for peace.